Aseer-Ahmad/Optimizing-Azure-ML-Pipeline/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-The dataset used for this project is a
+The dataset used for this project is a Bank Marketing dataset with binary labelled target column.
 The best performing solution comes from AutoML.

 ## Scikit-learn Pipeline